 An absentee distributee is any person who is a beneficiary of a will or a trust that has not been located.
-If a personal representative cannot locate a beneficiary of a will or trust the personal representative is required to follow the procedures outlined in RCW 11.76.200 through 11.76.230.
+If a personal representative cannot locate a beneficiary of a will or trust, the personal representative is required to follow the procedures outlined in RCW 11.76.200 through 11.76.230.

 For unclaimed property reporting and claims, go to www.ucp.dor.wa.gov.

-File the Notice of Escheat Estate Form.
+File the Notice of Escheat Estate form (Fill-In or Print).